SwissDataScienceCenter/renku/docs/user/templates.rst

 Create shareable links with pre-filled fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most of the time, you want your repository to be immediately available to the target audience, maybe even having some variables set to specific values.
-We know manually entering the same values, again and again, is a tedious process, so we come up with a solution to automatically pre-fill some of the fields in the project creation page.
+There are times where you may have many users that each need to create their own repository, but some of the parameters are shared across all the repositories.
+An example could be in a course where each student needs their own repository, but all should use the same template and metadata.

-You can create a link containing metadata embedded in a query parameter.
-Once you enter that link in a browser, the UI will automatically fetch the required data and pre-fill the fields for you.
+For this case, it is possible to generate a project-creation link containing metadata embedded in a query parameter.
+When that link is entered in a web browser, the UI will  automatically fetch the required information and pre-fill the fields.

 To create a shareable link, start by filling in all the fields as you would do when creating a new project.
 Instead of clicking on `Create project`,